In the Your Story box tell your Story.

 A collection of stories from Black STEM students and profesionals to help guide you through your journey

-My name is Myles Johnson, and I am a Rutgers senior student-athlete.
-I am Electrical & Computer Engineering student, as well as, the Center for the Men’s Basketball team.
+My name is Myles Johnson, and I am a UCLA graduate student-athlete.
+I graduated from Rutgers University with a degree in Electrical & Computer Engineering, as well as, played Center for the Men’s Basketball team.
 I was raised in Southern California, and graduated from Long Beach Polytechnic high school.

 I created BLKdev as an way to solve the problem for the underrepresentation of Black people in STEM.
 Throughout my years of college, the number of Black classmates dwindled, as I made it further and further unto my profession, to a point where now I can count on one hand many are left.
 With that being said, I also haven't had a Black professor nor TA nor LA in any of my Engineering courses.
 Statistically, this is also true in the STEM workforce, with Black men and women being underrepresented, due to systemic racism and lack of STEM field knowledge and pursuit.